 Lifestyle risk factors

-While there’s not much we can do about the biological factors that are responsible for the majority of breast cancer cases, we can take steps to reduce our risk by living a healthy lifestyle.
+While there’s not much we can do about the biological factors, we can take steps to reduce our risk by living a healthy lifestyle.

 Lifestyle risks fall into five main areas.
-I’m sure there are no surprises on this list – weight, exercise, diet, smoking and alcohol consumption.
+There are no surprises on this list—weight, exercise, diet, smoking, and alcohol consumption.
 Not only are these factors linked to increased breast cancer risk, but they are also risk factors for many other diseases.

 Let’s take a closer look.

-• There is more and more research to suggest a poor diet may increase your risk of breast cancer.
+- There is research to suggest a poor diet may increase your risk of breast cancer.
 Eating a balanced diet, and reducing fat consumption, can help in this area.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.